Adrenal Fatigue: Causes, Symptoms, and Solutions

 1. Chronic Low-To-Moderate Stress

-The first way is that we lead ourselves towards adrenal fatigue is that we take on more than we can handle.
+The first way we lead ourselves towards adrenal fatigue is that we take on more than we can handle.
 We say yes to too many things.
 Each of them alone seems like they’re small commitments.
 But as they add up, they create more total stress than we can handle.

 Let’s go back to the deadlift as an example.
 Because you’re getting such outstanding results from deadlifting twice a week, you decide to do deadlifts every day.
 Though a day of deadlifts by itself is not a big deal, the frequency with which you take on that stress is too often for you to be able to recover from it.
 Within a few weeks, you become weaker, more worn down, and might even get injured.